abogalambo/keepify/README.md

   *Default: false*

-  Built in async feature that starts a thread to send the request.
-This solution may become inefficient if your application generates events at a high rate. in that case, consider using a more robust solution such as delegating the tracking to a background job using resque.
+  Built in async feature.
+When set to true, the http tracking requests are sent from a separate thread.
+This solution may become inefficient if your application generates events at a high rate. in that case, consider using a more robust solution such as using eventmachine or delegating the tracking to a background job using resque.

 ### Tracking events